Conexiam Solutions Inc. / Chair of the Architecture Forum

 Q: How long have you been involved with The Open Group?

 The first Open Group conference I attended was the Architecture Practitioners Conference in Barcelona Spain in January of 2006.
-Over the following four years, my company, Integritas Solutions Inc., and I have increasingly deepened our involvement with The Open Group and the Architecture Forum given the value we derive from all the proceedings and activities.
+Over the following four years, I and my company at that time, Integritas Solutions Inc., increasingly deepened our involvement with The Open Group and the Architecture Forum given the value we derive from all the proceedings and activities.

 Q: Why did you become a member and what does your involvement look like?

 As a consultancy firm, we were using TOGAF in our projects and decided early on to become a member instead of just paying for a commercial license.
 Sustaining the membership has been very valuable to me and my firm in terms of personal, professional and also organization development.
 Over time we increased our involvement with the various work groups and forums as our comfort level with the organization increased and we began to see the return on our time investments.
 Originally, it was individual participation and learning in the different work groups, but as Integritas has grown, it made more sense to involve the entire organization at various levels.

 In my current role as chair of the Architecture Forum, I can make positive contributions to The Open Group from both an organization and a personal level.

 Q: How has membership in The Open Group benefited you, your organization and the industry at large?

 The opportunities for networking that The Open Group facilitates are incredibly powerful – finding and identifying professionals and organizations Integritas Solutions Inc. can do business with; as a mid-sized consulting practice I’m always looking for talent that can extend the capability of our firm.
 The ability to interact with the organizations and individuals that are active in our field, but not our market is extremely valuable.
 Here I can validate our experience and knowledge-base; I can also see where we may have gaps in our approach.